whbeers/buffer_overflow/README.md

 TODO

+## Assembly

+The effect is designed to be assembled in a similar way to other PedalPCB effects, and is compatible with their [3PDT footswitch utility PCB](https://www.pedalpcb.com/product/3pdt/).
+More detailed instructions TODO, for now refer to PedalPCB instructions... and buy thier PCBs.

 ## Credit
 The basic schematic I worked from is available from a variety of sources, but this was primarily derived from the [PedalPCB Distortion 250](https://www.pedalpcb.com/product/dist250/).
 I strongly endorse PedalPCB (and this pedal) as a great way to get started building effects.